svekeman/ays9/docs/ActorTemplateFiles/Config.md

     auto: true
 ```

 This describes that the AYS service consumes a minimum of `3` and a maximum of `100` `sshkey` AYS service instances, and that it should auto-create these instances if they don't already exist.
 The `min` and `max` tags are optional, they both default to `1`.
-The `auto` tag is also optional.
+The `auto` tag is a required tag, so you always need to specify a value (`true` or `false`) for it.
 Setting `max` to `0` means that there is no limit.
 Also `argname` is optional.
 It allows you to pass the name to the producing AYS service to an attribute that has a name that is different from the producing actor template name, as is the case in this example.

 Here's an example of a blueprint for creating an AYS service that depends on at least three `sshkey` AYS service instances created, with the above `config.yaml`: